uowoolab/GALP/README.md

 ```

 ### Imported Modules and Packages
-GALA imports the following modules and packages to execute its functions efficiently.
+GALP imports the following modules and packages to execute its functions efficiently.
 The listed ones are either built-in or installed from the dependencies above.

 Built-in:
 ```bash